Chinese science fiction: English translations and academic studies

-Joel Martinsen, a translator who works for the website Danwei.org, has promoted Chinese science fiction in English for a number of years, both on his blog Twelve Hours Later: Literature from the other side of the globe — Chinese SF, fantasy, and mainstream fiction and also on various websites around the Internet, often posting under the username 'zhwj'.
+Joel Martinsen, a translator who works for the website Danwei.org, has promoted Chinese science fiction in English for a number of years, both on his blog Twelve Hours Later: Literature from the other side of the globe – Chinese SF, fantasy, and mainstream fiction and also on various websites around the Internet, often posting under the username 'zhwj'.
 Along with Ken Liu and Eric Abrahamsen, Martinesen translated Liu Cixin's "Three Body" trilogy for China Educational Publications Import & Export Corporation (CEPIT), with print and digital editions of the first two novels released in the first half of 2013 and the third in 2014.

 The second issue of the literary monthly Chutzpah! edited by Ou Ning contains a in-depth history of Chinese fiction compiled by Kun Kun entitled Some of Us Are Looking at the Stars, and translations of Chinese science fiction authors Han Song, Fei Dao, Chen Qiufan, Yang Ping into English, in addition to translations of English-language science fiction authors such as William Gibson, Neal Stephenson, Paolo Bagicalupi, and Jeff Noon into Chinese.

 In 2012, the Hong Kong journal Renditions: A Chinese-English Translation Magazine issued a special double issue (Renditions No. 77 & 78) with a focus on science fiction, including works from both the early 20th century and the early 21st century.
 In March 2013, the peer-reviewed journal Science Fiction Studies released a special issue on Chinese Science Fiction, edited by Yan Wu and Veronica Hollinger.

 Through the Tor Books division, Macmillan Publishers publishes most of the English translated novels in the United States, including the entire Three Body series.
-Worthy of note are also the entries on Chinese science fiction mainly written by Jonathan Clements for The encyclopedia of science fiction, edited by J. Clute, D. Langford, and P. Nicholls.
+Worthy of note are also the entries on Chinese science fiction mainly written by Jonathan Clements for The Encyclopedia of Science Fiction.

+In recent years, several anthologies of Chinese science fiction short stories have been published in English.
+These include Invisible Planets (2016), Broken Stars (2020) and Sinopticon (2021).
+Also published are three collections of Liu Cixin's work: The Wandering Earth (2016), To Hold Up the Sky (2020), and A View from the Stars (2024).
+Additional translated Chinese SF short stories can be found in World SF story collections, such as those edited by Lavie Tidhar.

 In other European publishing markets, such as Italy, many translations are based on the English versions.
-While in the 2010s there have been a few anthologies translated from Chinese into Italian, in 2017 the Italian translation of Liu Cixin's 三体 was translated from Ken Liu's English version.
+While in the 2010s a few anthologies were translated from Chinese into Italian, in 2017 the Italian translation of Liu Cixin's 三体 was translated from Ken Liu's English version.

 Awards

-Nebula Awards
+Chinese Nebula Awards

 The World Chinese Science Fiction Association, based in Chengdu, established the Nebula Awards (星云奖 (xingyun jiang)) – not to be confused with the U.S. Nebula Awards – in 2010.
 They are awarded yearly for Chinese-language works of science fiction published in any country.
 The winners are selected by a jury from a list nominees determined by public voting; in 2013, more than 30,000 votes were cast for 40 nominees.